 The most significant of those advantages is that you are not forced to negotiate the property division of your marital estate with the person with whom you are not on the best terms.
 Consider that when you are involved in a divorce, you are stressed to the Max, likely very upset with your spouse, and worried about what will happen with your future and your children's features.
 Take note at this point that it sounds a lot like what many of us have been going through with this coronavirus.
 By answering any questions you may have regarding property and asset division in divorce, you can get a clearer understanding of what your family's financial picture looks like now and into the future.

 For many of us, this has been a primary concern of the coronavirus pandemic.
 Some of us have taken our foot off the pedal or the road regarding finances and have shifted that area of our lives to autopilot or cruise control.
 If you believe this describes you and your spouse, then negotiating through a post-nuptial agreement may allow you all a window into how to get a better handle on your finances.
-Doing so during your marriage rather than during an ongoing divorce may allow you to identify potential problems that are lurking in avoid having to get a divorce at all.
+Doing so during your marriage rather than during an ongoing divorce may allow you to identify potential problems that are lurking in avoiding having to get a divorce at all.

 I tell people about a post-nuptial agreement that signing a marital agreement does not guarantee your immediate divorce.
 Likewise, drafting a will does not mean signing up to pass away the following day.
 Like a will, a postnuptial agreement can be responsible for an adult to do who is involved in a marriage.
 Answering these questions about finances and property division now can help you identify problems in your marriage and solve them rather than wonder how they will be dealt with in a divorce.
 Do not presume that your marriage is headed for divorce until you take control of your wedding.
 A post-nuptial agreement is an effective tool for identifying problems, solving them, and allowing for more significant growth in your relationship.